akira/exq_ui/README.md

 For issues, please submit a Github issue with steps on how to reproduce the problem.

-For questions, stop in at the [#elixir-lang Slack group](https://elixir-slackin.herokuapp.com/)

 ## Contributions

 Contributions are welcome.
 Tests are encouraged.